trin5tensa/tkinter_exception_handling/README.md

 The removed exception is passed to `report_callback_exception` and that calls Python's `traceback. print_exception` to print the exception on stderr.

-It is not clear why TKinter supresses Python's excellent exception handling.
+It is not clear why TKinter supresses Python's exception handling.
 Full Python fuctionality can be restored by overriding `CallWrapper` and removing the try-except statements handler.

 `CallWrapper` is marked as a private class although without a leading underscore.
 No gross problems were noticed as a result of this override although does not preclude the possibility of unseen edge cases.